 Since the turn of the year, the election strategists within the Social Democrats have taken over, says Daniel Suhonen, head of the union-owned think tank Katalys.

-The Social Democrats invested heavily in party leader Magdalena Andersson in the election four years ago and relied on her high approval ratings.
+The Social Democrats invested heavily in party leader Magdalena Andersson in the election four years ago and capitalized on her high approval ratings.
 Since then, the figures have steadily fallen.

-S has also swung on visitation zones, anonymous witnesses and youth prisons, siding with the Tidö parties.
-Surveys show that S votes for basically all proposals the right-wing parties put forward in the area of migration and justice.
+S has also shifted on visitation zones, anonymous witnesses and youth prisons, and sided with the Tidö parties.
+Surveys show that S votes for basically all proposals the right-wing parties put forward on migration and justice.

 A changed party